Arielle0222/Arielle0222.github.io/_pages/about.md

 <img src="/images/$[filename]/about.jpeg" alt="1" style="zoom:100%;" />

-I am an aspiring **high-tech engineer with a vision to become an expert in software-based automobile repair.** My goal is to contribute to creating a future in software-driven automobiles where seamless mobility allows everyone to travel without worry, ensuring a world free from accidents.
+I am an aspiring **automated driving engineer with a vision to become an expert in software-based automobile repair.** My goal is to contribute to creating a future in software-driven automobiles where seamless mobility allows everyone to travel without worry, ensuring a world free from accidents.

 People say *"There are fewer courageous people in the world than geniuses."* Yeah.
 Unfortunately, I consider myself to have any extraordinary talents.
 Instead, I believe in the ability to take on challenges without hesitation.
 Therefore, I aspire to grow from a small tree into a thriving forest.